awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/80-measure-launch-duration.md

 You can also use a Lambda function that executes in response to Amazon EventBridge events that are generated as instances transition through their lifecycle.

+#### Before we get started with the next activity

+We need to ensure it won't be interrupted by the auto scaling of the policies we created.
+Therefore, we will pause the predictive scaling and reset desired capacity to 0, incase there were any instances added.

+1. In AWS Console window, navigate to [EC2 Auto Scaling](https://console.aws.amazon.com/ec2/autoscaling/home#AutoScalingGroups:view=details).
+2. Click on tab **Automatic scaling**
+3. Under **Predictive scaling policies**, find policy `workshop-predictive-scaling-policy` and turn off toggle **Scaling based on forecast**.
+4. Click **Yes, turn of scaling** in the confirmation message.
+5. If there are any instances running, then in **Cloud9 IDE** terminal run this command to ensure current capacity sets at 0 instances and **wait two minutes** to get all running instances terminated.
+    ```bash
+    aws autoscaling set-desired-capacity --auto-scaling-group-name "ec2-workshop-asg" --desired-capacity 0
+    ```

 #### Increase Desired Capacity

 Set the desired capacity of the Auto Scaling group to 1 to launch an instance directly into the Auto Scaling group.